Sign In for Full Access

 The PACE model, developed by psychologist Dan Hughes, is comprised of four principles:

 This approach is rooted in attachment theory as it recognises the critical role of a primary caregiver who can consistently incorporate PACE elements into their interactions.
-What might this look like in practice?
-Here are some ideas:
+Here are some ideas of how you might use PACE when interacting with young children:

 1. Playfulness: engage in imaginative play where you can encourage creativity through role-playing, games, puppets and toys.
 A sense of humour and silliness creates moments of shared laughter and enjoyment as well as diffusing tension when things are difficult.